 In quota 2 applicants are selected based on an overall assessment of relevant qualifications.
 The relevant qualifications are referred to in the assessment criteria.

-In order to be considered for admission in quota 2, you must:
+In order to be assessed in quota 2, you must:

 Assessment criteria for the individual bachelor's programme:

-You must document educational activities, e.g. supplementary courses or higher education.
+You only have to document educational activities, e.g. supplementary courses or higher education.
 If you have completed educational activities by the application deadline you must document that you have passed the course(s).
 If you complete educational activities after the application deadline, which are relevant to your motivational letter, this must be stated in your application and any relevant documentation must be uploaded as soon as the activity has been completed.

 Please do not attach documentation of your travels, work etc. However, you should be able to document it, if requested to do so.

 You must upload the required documentation to your online application at optagelse.dk.